vekatze/neut/book/src/modules.md

 The field `preset` is used in combination with `enable-preset` in `dependency`.

-Suppose we released a module that contains the definition of `preset` as in the above.
-Also, suppose someone is developing a module `MMM` and they added our module to `MMM`'s dependency:
+Suppose we released a module that contains the `preset` definition shown above.
+Also, suppose someone is developing a module `MMM` and has added our module to `MMM`'s dependencies:

 ```ens
 // module.ens in MMM